MarzDell/worldofrecipes/README.md

 3. #### Statistic Page

     Statistic Page will be in use of real data once Sign up account will be created.
-The page will collect all the datas from the website and will display variation of diagrams with different option to choose by users.
+The page will collect all the data from the website and will display variation of diagrams with different option to choose by users.

 ## Technologies Used